svmiller/posc3610/steps-to-war/index.md

 </tbody>
 </table>

+First, feel free to ask me for some insight on some of these wars.
+I do not profess to be an expert on all these wars, but I can often tell you at least something about the wars on these tables.
+Some of these comments will range from the useful (e.g. the Kargil War is operationally a war even if the fatality threshold associated with war was only met because of a series of low-level incidents before the onset of major fighting in 1999) to the not as useful (e.g. my grandfather’s older brother and family namesake was wounded \[and almost assuredly died\] in the Second Spanish-Moroccan War).
+Even in the latter case, I could point you in the direction of some places to start, like understanding disputed territory or rivalry relationships.

-First, these data are forthcoming and are potentially subject to some slight revisions.
+Second, these data are forthcoming and are potentially subject to some slight revisions.
 We are constantly working on militarized events within cases like these.
 Feel free to raise questions or point out what you believe to be errors.

-Second, World War I and World War II are conspicuously absent, mostly because these are atypical wars.
+Third, World War I and World War II are conspicuously absent, mostly because these are atypical wars.
 This is one thing I will mention often through the course.
 These two wars may be the most conspicuous wars we’ll ever learn, and World War I itself is disproportionately responsible—or to blame—for the lion’s share of our theoretical arguments and perspectives, but these are far from a typical case of war.
 Thank goodness too!
 The world would be a worse place if most wars looked like these, rather than something more typical like the so-called Football War of the assorted Indo-Pakistan conflicts over Kashmir.
 That said, there are a few wars clearly related to, derivative of, or merged into these massive conflicts.

 Start dates and end dates are for the *confrontation*, and not the war, per se.
 This is something I will emphasize a lot, and something that Vasquez emphasizes as well through the course of his book.
 War is a subset of a confrontation.
 Not all confrontations escalate to war (thank goodness, again), and understanding why confrontations escalate to war involve understanding how leaders handle (or mishandle) contentious issues.
 Don’t expect these dates to correspond with what you see on Wikipedia.